 Turn right at the road then go left at the next footpath sign for the Pennine Way with the Isaac logo just past Harbut Law Farm.
 Head uphill eventually to the right for the drop down to the Gilderdale Burn footbridge (the boundary between Cumbria and Northumberland.)
 Climb up and around from the burn and keep the drystone wall to the right over the well-worn path.
 Follow the Pennine Way signs that take you near the side of the ramparts of the Roman Fort of Epiacum.
 Keeping to the left of the remains (although it’s worth exploring ) drop down and above Castle Nook Farm through a wicket gate into woodland where the path over the A689.
 Cross and follow the Pennine Way footpath sign and Isaac logo sign on the finger post.

 Just beyond Dyke House Farm, Isaac’s Tea Trail bids, “Goodbye” to the Pennine Way and veers to the right, down to cross a solid stone bridge over the South Tynedale Railway near the halt of Kirkhaugh.
-After crossing the railway, follow the footpath down the hill to the newly erected Kirkhaugh Bridge which opened on the 16th October 2020 and replaces the original bridge which was washed away by the River Tyne in September 2018.
+After crossing the railway, follow the footpath down to the newly erected Kirkhaugh Bridge which opened on the 16th October 2020 and replaces the original bridge which was washed away by the River Tyne in September 2018.
 After enjoying the new bridge, walk along the footpath to the road.

 Kirkhaugh footbridge to Clarghyll road/track intersection